friedbrice/friedbrice.github.io/_posts/2020-06-12-simple-linear-regression-in-one-pass.md

 ## Analysis

 Using the ideas above, I wrote three implementations of simple linear regression and compared their performance on a sample data set.
-I compiled each implementation to a standalone Unix binary using GHC 8.8.3 and the `-O2` optimization flag.
+I compiled each implementation to a standalone Macos binary using GHC 8.8.3 and the `-O2` optimization flag.

 The data set (provided by [Kaggle](https://www.kaggle.com/sohier/calcofi)) features ocean temperatures vs. salinity and consists of 864,862 data points, which I then quadrupled to 3,459,448 data points using Unix `cat`.
 I ran each implementation four times, using Unix `time` to record how long each run took.